How much does your average American know about Spain?

 Sorry, Spanish culture.

-If the teacher told us anything about Spanish life, history or geography, I obviously wasn’t listening.
+If the teachers, back in 9th or 10th grade, told us anything about Spanish life, history or geography, I obviously wasn’t listening.

 Where’s that damn vaseline?

 At university, I had a real madrileño teaching me Spanish for a semester.
 Our homework was usually to go to the video library and watch early Almodovar films.

 If you haven’t seen any early Almodovar, well, that’s your loss!

 Let’s just say that I remember one film (La ley del deseo) had a gay sex scene involving a very young Antonio Banderas (there was some comic relief when his lover has to search around for a tub of vaseline, if I recall correctly), and another film called Matador in which one of the main characters (also played by Antonio Banderas) was a bullfighter.